enigmatry/entry-angular-building-blocks/libs/scss-foundation/docs/modules/typography.md

 ### Set fonts

-Mixin for easily applying font properties such as family, size, and weight to an element.
-This mixin offers flexibility by allowing customization of each property, with optional arguments for family, size, and weight.
+The mixin provides a simple way to apply font properties such as family, size, and weight to an element.
+It allows for flexibility by enabling customization of each property through optional arguments.

 ```
 @include fonts.define-font('Roboto', 18px, 700);